metrorailings/OwlBlog/content/posts/2022-circa-millions-week-1-predictions.md

 ##### _History_

 Both are division rivals who met each other twice last year.
-Each won a match on their own home field.
+Each won a match on their own home field, though it's worth noting Green Bay was the major beneficiary of an untimely injury to Kirk Cousins forcing Sean Mannion into action as the starting quarterback in a primetime game taking place outside on an 11 degree night.
 That being said, Minnesota let up more than 30 points in both contests.

 ***